jonseymour/origins.scepticism/published/medium/20200514/the-case-for-remaining-sceptical-about-all-sars-cov-2-origin-stories/README.md

 One can argue that this a just-so story that fits all the known facts and is immune from falsification, because it is.
 But then, so is every other origin story which has been offered.
 Whether it is an animal in a cage arriving at Wuhan Seafood market from literally anywhere else or a traveller who had visited Yunnan bat caves and caught the fast train back to Wuhan.

 By the way, even the train traveller from Yunnan story doesn’t exclude WIV lab involvement — it might have been a researcher visiting the bat caves to collect samples.
 Certainly that is more likely than a travelling salesman selling pillow cases or whoever else might be on such a train.

+**update**: changed terminology from 'lab release' to 'lab escape' since 'lab release' suggests an intentional release of the virus from the lab, which is not the intended interpretation.